MagnusHL/HostetskiGPT/README.md

 ## TODO
  - [x] Settings via web interface
- - [x] Loader, which shows that the response is being generated and you have to wait a bit
+ - [x] Loader, which shows that the response is being generated
  - [ ] Multiple prompts
  - [ ] Grammar check
  - [ ] Select multiple answers in a conversation
  - [ ] Compatibility with FreeScout v1.8.156
- - [ ] Add option for gpt 4o
- - [ ] Add option for gpt 4o mini
+ - [x] Add option for GPT-4 models
  - [ ] Additional field to set context for the AI
  - [ ] Option not only to send customer information, but also previous conversations
  - [ ] Show a summary of the conversation at the top of a conversation